How Much Microgreens to Eat Per Day?

 How Do You Determine the Serving Size of Microgreens?

-The United States Department of Agriculture (USDA) recommends that the average adult eat between five to 13 servings of vegetables and fruits daily.
+The United States Department of Agriculture (USDA) recommends that the average adult eats between five to 13 servings of vegetables and fruits daily.

 You can substitute some or all of such servings with microgreens, which can be easier to incorporate into dishes than adding mature vegetables.

-Because microgreens are so versatile and tend to have complementary flavors, it’s simple to add them to a wide variety of foods.
-These can include a garnish for soups or meats; served in sandwiches, salads, and wraps, they are outstanding in egg dishes or blend into smoothies or juices.
+Because microgreens are so versatile and tend to have complementary flavors, adding them to a wide variety of foods is simple.
+These can include a garnish for soups or meats; served in sandwiches, salads, and wraps, they are outstanding in egg dishes or blended into smoothies or juices.

-The suggested serving size of microgreens is less about 3/4 of an ounce.
+The suggested serving size of microgreens is less than 3/4 of an ounce.
 But this will vary depending on the microgreen.

 Microgreens are often pigeoned-holed into a unified group.
 But, each variety has its own nutritional and health benefits in actuality.